 - 1 teaspoon cracked black pepper

 - 3 garlic cloves. grated or minced

-- Make the filling: roughly chop the pork, bacon, and fat into ¼ inch chunks.
+- Roughly chop the pork, bacon, and fat into 1/4 inch chunks.
 Mix with herbs and seasoning and set aside.

-- Make the dough: melt the lard in the boiling water.
+- Melt the lard in the boiling water.
 Measure the flour and salt into a large mixing bowl or food mixer, and mix in the butter.
 Add the dissolved lard and water.
 Mix with dough hook until the dough comes together.
 Hand-knead for a few minutes until the dough begins to develop gluten and is no longer sticky.